Joshua Holt, American Held In Venezuela, Is Welcomed Home

 Joshua Holt, a Utah native held in Venezuelan jail for nearly two years, returned to U.S. soil on Saturday, and was welcomed by President Trump.

-"After their honeymoon last year, the couple settled into [Caleño's] apartment in a housing project on the outskirts of Caracas.
-They had planned to move to the U.S. with [Caleño's] two young daughters, and were waiting for approval for her U.S. visa.
+"After their honeymoon last year, the couple settled into Candelo's apartment in a housing project on the outskirts of Caracas.
+They had planned to move to the U.S. with Candelo's two young daughters, and were waiting for approval for her U.S. visa.

-But on June 30, an anti-gang police squad burst into [Caleño's] apartment, where agents claimed to find an AK-47 assault rifle and a grenade.
-Holt and [Caleño] were hauled off to jail."
+But on June 30, an anti-gang police squad burst into Candelo's apartment, where agents claimed to find an AK-47 assault rifle and a grenade.
+Holt and Candelo were hauled off to jail."

+A Mormon missionary, Holt had been looking to connect with a Spanish speaker to practice the language, reports NBCnews.com, when he met Candelo, also a Mormon, online.

 Holt's release comes a day after Sen. Bob Corker (R-Tenn.) personally met with Venezuelan President Nicolas Maduro.
 In April, Sen. Dick Durbin (D-Ill.) had also met with Maduro to press Holt's release.